rtlabs-com/p-net/doc/tutorial.rst

 Study the resulting communication
 ---------------------------------
 LED1 should be flashing by default.
-Press Button1 to toogle LED1 flashing.
+Press Button1 to toggle LED1 flashing.

 By pressing Button2 you can trigger alarms, add diagnosis etc. See the